tmlbl/polymer-2-electron-example/README.md

 # Polymer, meet Electron

-This is a starter kit that marries the Polymer framework with the Electron application shell.
+This is a starter kit that marries the Polymer 2.0 framework with the Electron application shell.

 This is a match made in heaven because the developer can use all of the latest cutting-edge browser features like native ES6 support, HTTP2, and CSS3 variables, without having to worry about legacy browser support.
-This makes it much easier to write forward-leaning web code with Polymer.
+This makes it much easier to write forward-leaning web code with Polymer 2.

 Also, this setup allows one to use node modules with `require` syntax seamlessly alongside front-end code.
 The result is a powerful framework development